drocks1234/EgiArcade/README.md

 - Business buttons: Purchase various businesses to generate passive income
 - Prestige button: Reset progress in exchange for a bonus multiplier that increases income

+### Simple Painting Game

+Interact with the Simple Painting Game using the on-screen buttons and your mouse or touch input:

+- Left-click/touch: Draw on the canvas
+- Brush size slider: Adjust the size of the brush
+- Color picker: Choose a color for the brush
+- Clear canvas button: Clear the entire canvas
+- Save as image button: Save your artwork as a PNG image
+- Undo button: Undo your last action

 ## ⚙️ Game Settings

 Customize your Snake game experience by clicking the "Settings" button.
 Adjust the following settings to your preference: